conan-io/docs/reference/tools/cmake/cmake.rst

 separately and without mixing the generated files and artifacts, also creating these folders in the ``build folder`` and ``package folder``

-In the following example, we can see what it would look like if we had two different ``CmakeLists.txt`` in the ``folder1`` and ``folder2`` folders.
+In the following example, we can see what it would look like if we had two different ``CMakeLists.txt`` in the ``folder1`` and ``folder2`` folders.

 .. code-block:: python